 IT failure in the Wels Clinic: Handwritten emergencies on Easter Sunday!

-During this time, rescue cars and emergency helicopters were temporarily redirected to surrounding hospitals.
-In order to defuse the situation for the people concerned, new patients were asked to see other hospitals.
-According to the clinic spokeswoman Kerstin Pindus, the patients in the house were never endangered.Restoration of the IT system
+During this time, ambulances and emergency medical helicopters were temporarily diverted to surrounding hospitals.
+In order to defuse the situation for those affected, new patients were asked to visit other hospitals.
+According to clinic spokeswoman Kerstin Pindeus, the patients in the building were never at risk.

 The importance of cybersecurity in healthcare